daveads/daveads.github.io/content/note/concurrency-vs-Multi-threading-vs-Asynchronous-Programming.md

 PROCESS : a program is an instance of a running program. a program can have multiple processes.

-a process usually starts with a single thread but down the line can execution it can create multiple threads.
+a process usually starts with a single thread but down the line of execution it can create multiple threads.